If you're thinking of getting life insurance, you might have come across a few common misconceptions while doing your research.

 It's true that life insurance is usually designed to pay out when someone dies, though some policies offer more than that.

 Our life cover, for example, includes a terminal illness benefit at no extra cost.
-This pays out if you're diagnosed with an illness that means you aren't expected to live for longer than 12 months, so you and your loved ones could have the financial support you need.
+This pays out if you're diagnosed with a terminal illness that meets our policy definition and you're not expected to live longer than 12 months, so you and your loved ones could have the financial support you need.
+Once payment is made your policy will end and no further claims will be paid.

 If you're looking for another type of protection, you could also consider critical illness cover.
 With this type of insurance, you'll receive a lump sum if you're diagnosed with one of the conditions covered, to help reduce financial worries while you focus on your health.